perladvent/perldotcom/content/article/querying-mysql-with-perl.md

 MySQL is one of the top databases, with options from [installing it on a Raspberry PI](http://www.raspberry-projects.com/pi/software_utilities/web-servers/mysql) to DBaaS providers such as [Google](https://cloud.google.com/sql/) and [Amazon](https://aws.amazon.com/rds/).

 When I was first learning to work with databases, I needed a toy project, where I could learn without it affecting work data.
-I was getting into Quantified Self and wanted to get better sleep, so I wrote a coffee tracker and a _lot_ of MySQL.
+I was getting into [Quantified Self](https://quantifiedself.com) and wanted to get better sleep.
+If I could see when and how much caffeine I was taking in, maybe I'd get better sleep.
+Like any good programmer, I wrote a coffee tracker using a _lot_ of MySQL.

 ## Setup